RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/26-EZK.md

 <sup>17</sup> I will also smite mine hands together, and I will cause my fury to rest: I the LORD have said [it].
 <sup>18</sup> The word of the LORD came unto me again, saying,
 <sup>19</sup> Also, thou son of man, appoint thee two ways, that the sword of the king of Babylon may come: both twain shall come forth out of one land: and choose thou a place, choose [it] at the head of the way to the city.
-<sup>20</sup> Appoint a way, that the sword may come to Rabbath of the Ammonites , and to Judah in Jerusalem the defenced.
+<sup>20</sup> Appoint a way, that the sword may come to Rabbath of the Ammonites, and to Judah in Jerusalem the defenced.
 <sup>21</sup> For the king of Babylon stood at the parting of the way, at the head of the two ways, to use divination: he made [his] arrows bright, he consulted with images, he looked in the liver.
 <sup>22</sup> At his right hand was the divination for Jerusalem, to appoint captains, to open the mouth in the slaughter, to lift up the voice with shouting, to appoint [battering] rams against the gates, to cast a mount, [and] to build a fort.
 <sup>23</sup> And it shall be unto them as a false divination in their sight, to them that have sworn oaths: but he will call to remembrance the iniquity, that they may be taken.